-The PHACS Scientific Leadership Group created seven working groups in 2008.
-The working groups are responsible for close examination of the data in their domain.
+The PHACS Working Groups and Task Forces are responsible for close examination of the data in their domain.
 They are also responsible for the development of abstracts for presentation and manuscript publication.
-Click below for a description of each Working Group, contact information for the Chair(s), and a link to its published research.
+Click below for a description of each Working Group and Task Force, contact information for the Chair(s), and a link to its published research.

 Chair: Katherine Tassiopoulos, DSc, Senior Research Scientist, Harvard T. H. Chan School of Public Health